publications

 2020

-- Modeling the Background for Incremental Learning in Semantic SegmentationFabio Cermelli , Massimiliano Mancini, Samuel Rota Bulò , and 2 more authorsIn Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) , Jun 2020
+- Modeling the Background for Incremental Learning in Semantic SegmentationFabio Cermelli , Massimiliano Mancini, Samuel Rota Bulò , and 2 more authorsIn IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) , Jun 2020

 Despite their effectiveness in a wide range of tasks, deep architectures suffer from some important limitations.
 In particular, they are vulnerable to catastrophic forgetting, ie they perform poorly when they are required to update their model as new classes are available but the original training set is not retained.
 This paper addresses this problem in the context of semantic segmentation.
 Current strategies fail on this task because they do not consider a peculiar aspect of semantic segmentation: since each training step provides annotation only for a subset of all possible classes, pixels of the background class (ie pixels that do not belong to any other classes) exhibit a semantic distribution shift.
 In this work we revisit classical incremental learning methods, proposing a new distillation-based framework which explicitly accounts for this shift.
 Furthermore, we introduce a novel strategy to initialize classifier’s parameters, thus preventing biased predictions toward the background class.
 We demonstrate the effectiveness of our approach with an extensive evaluation on the Pascal-VOC 2012 and ADE20K datasets, significantly outperforming state of the art incremental learning methods.

-- Towards Recognizing Unseen Categories in Unseen DomainsMassimiliano Mancini, Zeynep Akata , Elisa Ricci , and 1 more authorIn Proceedings of the European Conference on Computer Vision (ECCV) 2020 , Jun 2020
+- Towards Recognizing Unseen Categories in Unseen DomainsMassimiliano Mancini, Zeynep Akata , Elisa Ricci , and 1 more authorIn European Conference on Computer Vision (ECCV) , Jun 2020

 Current deep visual recognition systems suffer from severe performance degradation when they encounter new images from classes and scenarios unseen during training.
 Hence, the core challenge of Zero-Shot Learning (ZSL) is to cope with the semantic-shift whereas the main challenge of Domain Adaptation and Domain Generalization (DG) is the domain-shift.
 While historically ZSL and DG tasks are tackled in isolation, this work develops with the ambitious goal of solving them jointly, i.e. by recognizing unseen visual concepts in unseen domains.
 We present CuMix (Curriculum Mixup for recognizing unseen categories in unseen domains), a holistic algorithm to tackle ZSL, DG and ZSL+DG.
 The key idea of CuMix is to simulate the test-time domain and semantic shift using images and features from unseen domains and categories generated by mixing up the multiple source domains and categories available during training.
 Moreover, a curriculum-based mixing policy is devised to generate increasingly complex training samples.
 Results on standard ZSL and DG datasets and on ZSL+DG using the DomainNet benchmark demonstrate the effectiveness of our approach.